dlvx/dlvx.blog/_drafts/redux-mobx-1.markdown

 - Mobx
 ---

-This is the first part of a series where I'll explain **from a Redux developer perspective** the key differences between Redux and MobX.
+This is the first part of a series where I'll explain the key differences between Redux and MobX.

-I have been working with Redux full time for about 2 years now.
-I've enjoyed it a lot and have been able to understand it pretty well.
-It wasn't easy at the beginning mostly due to its functional approach but I got used to it pretty quick.
-I got to work with it in several projects from small to medium-large sized apps.

-Redux is the *de facto* state management solution if you are working with React and you'll probably find it in most React apps.
+I have been working with Redux full time since 2016.
+I really enjoy working with it and have used it in several apps of all sizes.
+It is the *de facto* state management solution if you are working with React and you'll probably find it in most React apps.

-With time I began to wonder if there was an alternative to Redux, something new and refreshing to me that I could learn and use so I found MobX.
+After some time working with Redux I began to wonder if there was an alternative and after a quick research I found MobX.
+It seemed to be a very cool tool which is also widely used so I decided to give it a chance.

+In this guide I'll try to cover the most important concepts but won't try to tell you which one is better nor will tell you why you should use one or the other cause at the end it's all up to you and the requirements of your project.

+I expect that you already know some Redux cause I will explain almost everything **from a Redux developer perspective** that is moving to **MobX** for the sake of learning.

 ## What is MobX ?

 In a few words MobX is just another state management solution like Redux.
-Both share some common concepts but also very important differences.
-Yes we have a store in MobX ---we can have several stores actually--- and yes...we have actions in MobX too, we kind of have *connected* components but we'll jump into that and other concepts in the following articles.
+Both share common concepts but also have very important differences.
+There's a store --or several-- in MobX, there are actions and there are *connected* components --although this concept is a little bit different in MobX--.

-The first question I made myself when looking at MobX was...

-## Where are the reducers?

-Well there are no reducers in MobX.
-There is no such a thing as a **Pure Function** that responds to **actions** and returns a new version of the state.

-If you are moving from Redux to MobX, well...get rid of the reducers.

-The first important thing to have in mind from now on:

-- The state is mutable in MobX unlike Redux's which should be immutable

-## But who mutate the state?

-**Actions** in MobX are the responsible of mutating or alter the state.
-While Redux Actions are just plain Javascript objects that tell us what in the state should change, in MobX these are methods that belong to the store and mutate the state directly.
+The general difference relies on the approach or paradigm suggested by each of them. **Redux** is **functional** oriented and relies on having an immutable state where the **reducers** --pure functions-- are the responsibles of returning a new version of the state without directly mutating it.
+The information to be updated comes from the dispatched **actions** which are no more that plain Javascript objects.

+**MobX** approach is in some way **Object Oriented** where we can use **classes** with **attributes** and **methods** as the representation of our stores.
+The attributes or properties being our state and the methods being the responsibles of either changing the state or computing data from it --like **setters** and **getters**--.
+The methods that change the state in MobX are actually called **actions** and they **mutate** it directly.

+The MobX concepts go way beyond that, so I will cover those in the next posts but that is the basic difference we will find between both.

+Having said that:

+- **Redux** state is immutable. **Actions** are plain objects and only carry the information that will be updated in the state. **Reducers** are pure functions that return a new version of the state based on what they receive from the actions, but do not mutate the state.

+- **Mobx** state is mutable. **Actions** can be any method or function that directly mutate the state.